mvaganov/CmdLineAsteroids/notes.md

 the idea of this class is that a big list of objects has some unused objects that can be reused later.
 	objects at the end of the list are considered unused, or decommissioned.

-the result of this is similar to a Flyweight pattern, where the real memory cost of an object is abstracted behind a reference, which can be re-used by many other data structures.

 the user must define some policies: how to create objects, how to reuse them, how to mark them as unused, and how to clean them up later. importantly this class handles deferred cleanup
 	this ObjectPool changes the order of objects in the list when they are decommissioned,